The trapping effect on degenerate horizons: Introduction

 One of the most critical terms is the integral $\int_{\mathcal{A}_{r_{0}}}\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$, where $T$ is the stationary Killing field (see \eqref{i4}).
 Clearly the integral of the integrand quantity $\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$ over a spacial slice $\Sigma_{\tau}$ is infinite.
 However, we were able to show that if we first integrate $\frac{1}{r-r_{hor}}T\psi\cdot Y\psi$ over time and then over space then the resulting expression has a finite limit as $r\rightarrow r_{hor}$.
 In Section \ref{sec:Discussion} it is shown that in the sub-extremal case the corresponding limit is infinite demonstrating thus a new distinctive feature of degenerate horizons.

-For the projection $\psi_{\geq 1}$, we use the vector field $Y$ as a a \textit{commutator} vector field (see Section \ref{flux}) and the \textit{degenerate} vector field $\bar{\partial}=-(r-r_{hor})\cdot Y$ as multiplier vector field.
-Our estimates follow by appropriate use of Hardy and Poincar\'{e} inequalities and the special structure of the wave equation in a neighborhood of the degenerate event horizon which yield various cancellations of the most dangerous terms.
+For the component $\psi-\int_{\mathbb{S}^{2}}\psi$, we use the vector field $Y$ as a \textit{commutator} vector field (see Section \ref{flux}) and the \textit{degenerate} vector field $\bar{\partial}=-(r-r_{hor})\cdot Y$ as multiplier vector field.
+Our estimates rely on appropriate use of Hardy and Poincar\'{e} inequalities and a novel structure of the wave equation in a neighborhood of the degenerate event horizon which yields various cancellations of the most dangerous terms.
 It is worth contrasting this with the trapping estimate at the photon sphere where one is required to commute with either the Killing field $T$ or the standard Killing fields $\Omega_{i}, i=1,2,3$ of the sphere.
 All these vector fields are tangential to the photon sphere.

 We note that our methods and results play a crucial role in our upcoming works on linear and non-linear wave equations on extremal black hole backgrounds.